Mechanical vs automatic watch

 In the world of watches, two popular timepieces stand out: quartz vs mechanical watch.
-Both are highly prized for their superb craftsmanship and precision timekeeping.
+Both are highly sought after because of their exceptional craftsmanship and precise timekeeping.
 Watch enthusiasts can easily distinguish between the two.
-But when it comes to the watch terms automatic vs mechanical watch, there is some confusion or misunderstanding.
-This is because these mechanical and automatic watch movements look similar yet have some differences.
+But with the watch terms automatic vs mechanical watch, there is some confusion or misunderstanding.
+This is because these mechanical watch movements look similar, yet have some differences.
 Understanding the difference between mechanical vs automatic watch is one of the best ways to gain insight into watch movements.
-Simply put an automatic watch uses a self-winding mechanism that is powered by the movement of the wearer’s wrist and does not need to be wound manually.
-Mechanical watches, on the other hand, are timekeeping devices that use a mechanical movement to track the passage of time.They don’t require any electronics or batteries like quartz watches, but use a spring-powered mechanism.
+Put, an automatic watch uses a self-winding mechanism that is powered by the movement of the wearer’s wrist and does not need to be wound manually.
+Mechanical watches are timekeeping devices that use a mechanical movement to track the passage of time.
+They don’t require any electronics or batteries like quartz watches, but use a spring-powered mechanism.

 Automatic watch

-What is automatic watch
+What is an automatic watch

 An automatic watch, also known as a self-winding watch or simply an automatic watch, is a mechanical watch.
 When the wearer moves his wrist, the rotor connected to the movement will rotate with it, and the mainspring of that watch winds up, and the mainspring stores energy to provide power for the watch to drive the hands to move.
-So when the mainspring is fully wound, the watch will last for a long time before it needs to be wound again.for example, Miyota 9015 movement has a power reserve of about 40 hours.
+So when the mainspring is fully wound, the watch will last for a long time before it needs to be wound again.
+For example,the Miyota 9015 movement has a power reserve of about 40 hours.

-If your automatic watch has a sapphire glass caseback, you can always see the oscillation of the rotor.
+If your automatic watch has a sapphire glass case back, you can always see the oscillation of the rotor.

 How to wind an automatic watch